Planned Parenthood Los Angeles says hack breached about 400,000 patients’ information

 Planned Parenthood has been hacked before.
 This year, the organization’s Metropolitan Washington branch revealed that patient and donor information — including dates of birth, medical data and Social Security and financial information — was breached in 2020.

-Joshua Speiser, director of communications for PPMW, did not specify at the time how many patients were affected.
+Joshua Speiser, director of communications for Planned Parenthood of Metropolitan Washington (PPMW), did not specify at the time how many patients were affected.
+An investigation in that breach did not find fraudulent use of the leaked personal information.

-In 2015, names and contact information for hundreds of Planned Parenthood employees nationwide were posted online after another breach.
-The leader of the hacker group behind the posting was critical of the national organization.
+In a 2015 breach, a hacker group led by a Planned Parenthood critic posted personal information online, the Los Angeles Times reported.
+Names and email addresses for hundreds of the nonprofit organization’s employees across the nation were exposed.

+“Planned Parenthood is the most trusted women’s healthcare provider in this country, and antiabortion extremists are willing to do anything to stop women from accessing the reproductive healthcare they are seeking,” said Dawn Laguens, executive vice president of Planned Parenthood at the time.

 Read more